 Hanging upside down can be a fun activity.
 It may even make you feel like a kid again, especially if you try it out on the monkey bars.
 But some adults today are practicing hanging upside down for another reason.

-Inversion therapy is a form of physical therapy that may help with back pain.
-The goal is to hang upside down and stretch out the spine.
+With inversion therapy, the goal is to hang upside down and stretch out the spine.
 Many people swear by it.
-But scientific research is mixed on the efficacy of hanging upside down to relieve pain.
+However, scientific

 More studies are needed to confirm if hanging upside down offers any true health benefits.